The Flower Girl: Reception

+In China

 The opera and its film adaptation were both well received in the People's Republic of China when they were introduced there since September 9, 1972, the day both premiered, predominantly during the closing period of the Cultural Revolution and the beginning of the era of Deng Xiaoping's rule, where the production was known by the name of The Flower-selling Girl (卖花姑娘 (Màihuā Gūniang)).
 A number of theatrical tours were made in China, which were performed in 1973, 1998, 2002 and 2008.
 In 2009, Chinese Premier Wen Jiabao was received by Hong Yong-hee during his visit to North Korea.
 In China, the film adaptation of the opera was dubbed by the Changchun Film Studio, based on translations by He Mingyan, who was earlier responsible in 1958 in the translation of the North Korean film adaptation of Chunhyangjeon.
 The entire translation process for The Flower Girl took only seven days.
 Although the dialogue was dubbed in Mandarin Chinese, song lyrics remained in Korean.
 As the film was played in Chinese cinemas during the period of the Cultural Revolution, the movie became immensely popular not just due to its proletarian revolution-based content but also since it was set in the 1930s - the same era as the beginning of the Japanese-held state of Manchukuo and during the years of the suffering of many Koreans in China under Japanese rule in the peninsula, to the point where theaters even adopted a 24-hour screening cycle because of high ticket sales.